You want to eat healthy, right? Feel better, maybe lose a few pounds after months of COVID-19 comfort snacking.

 1. Is clean eating all natural?
 Probably not.

-Defining what’s natural or organic can be tricky, Logan said.
+Defining what’s natural or organic can be tricky, Anderson said.
 Rice is natural, but organic white rice is still processed and packaged.
 Brown rice undergoes minimal processing and is nutritionally superior.
 And not all natural foods are healthy.
 Organic honey, for example, is a natural sweetener that still contains calories and raises your blood sugar in the same way that other sugars do (white sugar, raw sugar, agave).

 Also, most people think organic means pesticide-free, but that’s not necessarily true.
 Organic farmers can use certain natural pesticides to protect their produce.
 And, while research continues, we just don’t know for sure if organic produce is more nutritious.